billwaddyjr/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

    * - ``trigger_type``
      - string
      - Identifies the type of feedback elicited by the ``student_answer`` response.
-For checkbox problems, course teams can design 'compound' feedback that is provided when a user's response matches an exact set of correct and incorrect selections across all of the available choices.
+For checkbox problems only, course teams can design 'compound' feedback that is provided when a user's response matches an exact set of correct and incorrect selections across all of the available choices.
        All other types of feedback are identified as 'single'.